LeLoomi/keepyourdistance/README.md

 This approach is very fast, but according to the FDA, the method requires calibration using a blood pressure cuff every month.

-A newer approach also proposed in the paper "Measurement of Blood Pressure by Ultrasound—The Applicability of Devices, Algorithms and a View in Local Hemodynamics" from Meusel et. al. is to use ultra sonic sound to messure the blood preasure.
+A newer approach also proposed in the paper "Measurement of Blood Pressure by Ultrasound—The Applicability of Devices, Algorithms and a View in Local Hemodynamics" from Meusel et. al. is to use ultra sonic sound to measure the blood pressure.
 You measure the thickness of the arteries in order to derive the blood volume flow.
 As well as being a non-invasive, continuous approach, this method is expected to be more accurate, since it penetrates deeper tissue to measure thicker blood vessels with a smaller relative error.
-In the paper of ... they suggest a callibration frequncy of one year.
+In the paper "Clinical validation of a wearable ultrasound sensor of blood pressure" of Zhou et al. they suggest a calibration frequency of one year.

 The method of blood pressure measurements with ultra sound has already been tested with more capable hardware.
 Our novel approach tries to bring this method onto constrained devices.
 This offers more flexibility since battery-powered embedded devices can be carried around or attached to the body but also poses new challenges: constrained devices provide fewer hardware resources for the compute-heavy signal processing required for distance measurements.
 Our prototype aims to fill this niche.

 ## Experimental Setup
 To calculate the distance to the wall, we utilize Time of Flight (ToF) of some self emitted audio signal.
-In our setup, a audio signal with the frequncy of 41.6 kHz gets emitted by an Piezo Element.
-Meanwhile the microphone (96kHz sampling rate) on the chip listens for exactly that emitted signal arraving back after the reflection of the wall.
+In our setup, a audio signal with the frequency of 41.6 kHz gets emitted by an Piezo Element.
+Meanwhile the microphone (96kHz sampling rate) on the chip listens for exactly that emitted signal arriving back after the reflection of the wall.
 Knowing the time of sending we can then derive the distance with the measured ToF - signal to wall and back and the speed of sound (average 343 m/s) to get an accurate distance to the wall.

  $$ d(t) = \frac{t * 343 \frac{m}{s}}{2} $$